 In the end, the Brazos scored the lowest for comfort out of all the bags we tested.
 That being said, we feel they are still a great choice for young kids (who sleep through most anything) or teens (who don't sleep and will most likely be around the campfire all night).

-We gave the Brazos an overall score of 5 out of 10 for features.
+We gave the Brazos an overall moderate score for features.
 Keep in mind that, for us, five is average on a scale from 1 to 10.
 We liked the interior pocket, especially the fact that it had a Velcro closure.

 We also found the No-Snag patented zipper plow does an excellent job at preventing snags.
 We also liked the density of the bag.
 We found that the manufacturer's Fiberlock Construction really did prevent insulation from shifting and moving after the bag had been extensively used.